SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ---
-title: Equipment leasing
+title: Equipment financing and leasing
 date: '2018-11-18T12:33:46+10:00'
 draft: false
 featured: true
 weight: 1
 ---
-There are multiple ways to finance the equipment you need for your business.
+There are multiple ways to obtain the equipment you need for your business.

 These include (but are not limited to):

+1. Equipment leasing
+2. [Syndicated Line of Credit (SLOC)](/services/sloc)
+3. [Invoice Factoring ](/services/invoice-factoring)

-1. Equipment Leasing
+## Equipment Leasing

 * Capital lease: Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
 * Operating lease: This is the lower cost option.
 At the end of the agreement you'll have the option to return the equipment or replace it with a new version.

-2. [Syndicated Line of Credit (SLOC)](/services/sloc)
-3. [Invoice Factoring ](/services/invoice-factoring)

-## Types of Equipment and Industries

 Below are some typical industries we serve and types of equipment requests we process.